 We also use rosehip in our oil cleanser for those who want to avoid soaps, SLS, perfumes and preservatives in their toiletries.
 Omega-Rich Cleansing Oil (rosehip blended with calendula, grape seed and sunflower) is a great way of removing dust, dirt and makeup while giving the skin its daily vitamin dose of all those wonderful nutrients!

-You can buy both our rosehip-rich oils together as a Luxury Facial Oils set, making a saving of £9 on the price when bought separately.
+You can buy two of our rosehip-rich oils together as a Luxury Facial Oils set, making a saving of £9 on the price when bought separately.